OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 Funding may be possible

 Depending on the company's situation, the sprint may be classified as conceptual consulting around organization, digitalization, and AI.
-In the first call, we check briefly and clearly whether BAFA funding could generally be relevant and which steps are required before project start.
+The boundary matters: BAFA may only fit the consulting part, not productive software development, training, tool procurement, or ongoing operations.
+In the first call, we check briefly and clearly whether the consulting part could generally be relevant and which steps are required before project start.

 Important: consulting may only begin once the formal requirements are clear.
 According to BAFA information, the project may start only after the non-binding information letter has been received; signing the consulting contract already counts as the start.
 Application, review, and approval remain with the company and the responsible authority.
 There is no legal entitlement.